-A noninvasive probe is applied to the skin.
-Acoustic pulses are generated with a precision ballistic mechanism in the handpiece.
-This acoustic pulse is transmitted directly into the human body tissue, creating a force that induces the healing process.
+Shockwave therapy is an outpatient procedure.
+The shock wave handpiece is placed on the skin after a transmitter gel is applied to help conduct the acoustic pulses.
+The acoustic pulse is transmitted directly into the injured tissue, creating a force that induces the healing process.
 The body is then stimulated to repair and heal itself.

 The main complications are pain and hypersensitivity at the site of treatment, right afterwards.
 These problems should steadily resolve within a couple of days.
 Pain and disability may persist if the patient aggravates the pre-existing condition with too much activity right after treatment.

-Shock wave therapy is a non-invasive treatment which can help the patient achieve cure without surgery.
+Shock wave therapy is a non-invasive treatment which can help the patient achieve the cure without surgery.
 The response to treatment can vary based on the individual.
 When conservative treatment options are exhausted, surgery may be what is needed.